beetlelaaf/General-Notes/NginxNotes.md

 ### Setting up Nginx with docker

 Open en new folder and inside the new folder run the command `docker pull nginx` to pull an image from the docker site.
-This will automatically create an image inside dockert that we can now run.
+This will automatically create an image inside docker that we can now run.

 To run the container use the following command: `docker run --name nginx-webserver -it --rm -d -p 8000:80 nginx`